Ophrys apifera

-Ophrys apifera, known in Europe as the bee orchid, is a perennial herbaceous plant of the family Orchidaceae.
-It serves as an example of sexually deceptive pollination and floral mimicry, as well as of a highly selective and highly evolved plant–pollinator relationship.
+Ophrys apifera, known in Europe as the bee orchid, is a perennial herbaceous plant of the genus Ophrys, in the family of Orchidaceae.
+It serves as an example of sexually deceptive pollination and floral mimicry, a highly selective and highly evolved plant–pollinator relationship.

 Description

 Ophrys apifera grows to a height of 15–50 cm.
 This hardy orchid develops small rosettes of leaves in autumn that continue to grow slowly during winter.
 Basal leaves are ovate or oblong-lanceolate, and upper leaves and bracts are ovate-lanceolate and sheathing.
 Leaves exhibit parallel venation.

 The plant blooms from mid-April in continental Europe, but in the United Kingdom it flowers June to July.
 A flower spike is produced, composed from one to twelve flowers.
 Three large, purple sepals surround the base of the flower, which can easily be mistaken for petals.
 The true petals lie just above the sepals as two short, pubescent green structures protruding laterally from a central column.
 A third, modified petal, the labellum, sits at the bottom of the column as a landing pad for pollinators.
 The labellum is trilobed, with two pronounced humps on the hairy lateral lobes and a hairy median lobe having a pattern that mimics the abdomen of a bee.
 The pattern of labellum colouration is quite variable.

 The central column is an adaptation unique to orchids, in which the stamens and pistil fused together to form one central rib.
 The anther cap can be found at the top, dorsal side of the column, while the stigma is hidden below on the ventral side.
 Two pollinia hang from the column over the labellum.